 This guy was enjoying the sun 🙂

 This vending machine was in a small town.
 It was filled with stuff you would find in a pharmacy like band-aids, blister stuff, Ben-Gay…

 - Breakfast – A croissant, maybe some yogurt, tea, juice…

-- Lunch – A baguette sandwich
+- Lunch – A baguette sandwich.

-- Dinner – A normal “Pilgrim’s Meal” which includes a starter (salad or a plate of pasta or soup…), main course (small piece of meat or fish & French fries) & a desert (rice pudding, custard, cake, ice cream…) all for 10 euros.
+- Dinner – A normal “Pilgrim’s Meal” which includes a starter (salad or a plate of pasta or soup…), main course (small piece of meat or fish & French fries) & a dessert (rice pudding, custard, cake, ice cream…) all for 10 euros.